-A great commercial real estate agent relieves the pressure of sourcing and selling commercial property.
+Great commercial real estate agents relieve the pressure of sourcing and selling commercial property.
 Their professional prowess, local connections and negotiating know-how can also help to fast-track property results.
-While evaluating potent agents for your commercial property needs it may help to keep the following in mind:
+While evaluating potential agents for your commercial property needs, it may help to keep the following in mind:

 - Local expertise.
 When it comes to commercial real estate, nothing beats an agent with years of local expertise.
 Why?
 Because they know the market inside and out.
 From the hottest new releases and new zoning opportunities through to revamped buildings and specialist hubs, this knowledge is priceless.
 With a finger on the pulse, they have the added advantage of speed, crucial in the commercial market.
 While evaluating your agent options, be sure to review their portfolio of current and closed deals for peace of mind.

-- Well-connected.
+- Well connected.
 In the world of property, the real gems often go before they even hit the market.
-A well-connected agent boasts longstanding relationships with the regions key developers and building owners.
+A well-connected agent boasts longstanding relationships with the region’s key developers and building owners.
 The best commercial agents work their professional networks to hunt down properties before anyone else does.
-Moreover, they leverage relationships to secure optimum deals, rates, or terms for clients.
-These connections are incredibly advantageous particularly with the needs of business in mind.
+In addition, they leverage relationships to secure optimum deals, rates or terms for clients.
+These connections are incredibly advantageous, particularly with the needs of business in mind.

 - Solid negotiator.
 A business’s premises are typically one of the largest operational overheads faced by owners.
 Therefore, commissioning a negotiating powerhouse is so important.
-Commercial property deals can be ruthless, and a strong agent will work their magic to ensure the right terms are negotiated for a deal.
-Consider an agent’s experience, portfolio, and clientele.
+Commercial property deals can be ruthless, and strong agents will work their magic to ensure the right terms are negotiated for a deal.
+Consider an agent’s experience, portfolio and clientele.
 Also understand their approach and strategies for closing a contract.